ptorre/streamlit-workshop/README.md

 Each of these topics will be covered thoroughly in the workshop, so don’t worry if they’re new to you.

 ## 📊 Course Overview
 This course walks learners through the full lifecycle of building a Streamlit app—from setup to deployment—using U.S. Census data as a case study.
-The course emphasizes Streamlit for building apps that support exploratory data analysis.
+It introduces Streamlit as a tool for building apps that support exploratory data analysis.
 The skills taught are broadly applicable to any dataset, making this a versatile foundation for data scientists, data journalists, and beyond.

 ## 🧭 Module Breakdown